 To MLA 1 & 2 students who are switching to working remotely - this could mean going from having little structure in your day to having almost no inherent structure in your day.
 Learning to work remotely requires a form of self-leadership, but the good news is that you can learn.
-The key point is to keep track of what is working for you and what is not.
-While this may feel totally new and there may be struggles, the skills you gain during this time will be incredibly valuable to your future careers.
+The point is to keep track of what is working for you and what is not.
+While this may feel new and there may be struggles, the skills you gain during this time will be incredibly valuable to your future careers.

 Top priority is to stabilise and control your immediate home environment.
 Ensure your pantry has sensible supplies.
 Clean your house.
 Make a coordinated family plan.
 Feeling secure about your own emergency preparedness will free up mental space.